 - The next morning, preheat the oven to 350 degree Fahrenheit while you grease and flour your loaf pan.

-- Whisk your egg and sugar and add it to your batter, mix till combined.
+- Whisk your egg, buttermilk, and sugar and add it to your batter, mix till combined.

 - In a small bowl, mix together the salt, baking soda, and baking powder.
 Mix into the batter